 Eligibility and Ownership Criteria for ECs

-If I am interested to purchase a new EC unit, who can I approach?
+If I am interested in purchasing a new EC unit, who can I approach?

 You can approach the marketing agent for the EC officially appointed by the developer.
-Please contact me at 9159 5532.
+Please WhatsApp me for the latest information and market developments.